 What Are Pedestrians Actually Allowed to Do?

-Pedestrians are allowed to walk on the highways, as long as they’re walking in the shoulder or to the extreme edge of the highway.
+- Pedestrians are allowed to walk on the highways, as long as they’re walking on the shoulder or to the extreme edge of the highway.

-Keep in mind, pedestrians are also regulated by the traffic lights.
+- Keep in mind that pedestrians are also regulated by traffic lights.
 When a pedestrian is crossing an intersection with the flow of traffic facing a green light, vehicles are required to give the right-of-way to the pedestrian.
-This includes vehicles who may be trying to turn, and cross a sidewalk.
+This includes vehicles that may be trying to turn, and cross a sidewalk.
 Vehicles crossing the sidewalk need to give right-of-way to all foot traffic on that sidewalk – whether the crosswalk is “marked” or not.

-Pedestrians who are intersecting traffic who have a sole green turn arrow signal do not have the right-of-way.
+- Pedestrians who are intersecting traffic and who have a sole green turn arrow signal do not have the right-of-way.

-When drivers are turning right on a red light, they are still required to give right-of-way to crossing pedestrian traffic.
+- When drivers are turning right at a red light, they are still required to give right-of-way to crossing pedestrian traffic.

-It is illegal for a pedestrian to step in front of a vehicle in a way that it creates an “immediate hazard”.
+- It is illegal for a pedestrian to step in front of a vehicle in a way that creates an “immediate hazard”.

 Is Jaywalking Illegal in Florida?